Try "cat diabetes" or "dog being sick"

 In addition to the core vaccines, there are others you might want to consider depending on your puppy's lifestyle:

-• Kennel cough vaccine is recommended if your dog spends time with other dogs in places like kennels, doggy day care, or at events.
+• Kennel cough (parainfluenza) vaccine is recommended if your dog spends time with other dogs in places like kennels, doggy day care, or at events.
+Many dog boarding kennels require the kennel cough vaccine to be given at least two weeks before your dog stays with them, so plan ahead.

 • Rabies vaccine is required for dogs travelling outside the UK.
 If you're planning to take your dog abroad, make sure they're vaccinated for rabies.